Neo-Geo-2484/Neo-Geo-2484.github.io/_posts/2014-3-3-Hello-World.md

 hexdump on wiki

-Password Used: 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL ( had to look it up )
+Password Used: 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL ( had to look up the walkthrough and use pass )